The 10-Point Margin Hit: What the 2026 Tariffs Did to Subscription Boxes

 The window

 That experience is a big part of why we built Finsi.
-The retention side of this math is where the leverage hides, and most brands are running that side blind.
+The retention side of this math is where the real gains hide, and most brands are running that side blind.

 Most founders I talked to in February went straight for the price hike.
-The ones who pulled cohort data first - measured churn elasticity, looked at failed-payment recovery, mapped the revenue-to-retention tradeoff - are the ones with a real Q3 plan.
+The ones who pulled cohort data first, measured churn elasticity, looked at failed-payment recovery, and mapped the revenue-to-retention tradeoff are the ones with a real Q3 plan.
 Most brands haven't done that work yet.
 The Section 122 surcharge expires July 24 unless Congress extends it.
 There's time, but not much of it.